Srivi-P/Covid_Analysis/README.md

 where D.continent is not null
 order by 2,3;

---finding running total of total new vaccinations select D.continent,D.location,D.date,D.population,V.new_vaccinations, sum(V.new_vaccinations) over (partition by D.location order by D.location,D.date) as running_tot from sql-learning-test.Covid_Analyze.Covid_Death as D
+--finding a running total of total new vaccinations select D.continent,D.location,D.date,D.population,V.new_vaccinations, sum(V.new_vaccinations) over (partition by D.location order by D.location,D.date) as running_tot from sql-learning-test.Covid_Analyze.Covid_Death as D